 The sugarcane industry has undergone a revolution over the past two decades with farming practices being closely scrutinised as governments look to manage run-off and environmental impacts from farms as part of the Reef 2050 Long Term Sustainability Plan to care for and protect the Great Barrier Reef.

 Farmers have embraced the Australian Government Reef Programme and its many funding opportunities, reporting a win-win situation as they benefit from improved farming practices, as well as environmental and economic gains.

-Broadscale changes have been implemented and innovative research projects continue to be conducted to improve water quality in the catchments flowing to the Great Barrier Reef while maintaining or improving farm productivity.
+Broadscale changes have been implemented to improve water quality in the catchments flowing to the Great Barrier Reef while maintaining or improving farm productivity.
 Changes include controlled traffic farming; fallow cropping; green cane harvesting and trash blanketing; soil testing and precision application of chemicals and nutrients; the use of biofertilisers; paddock redesigning to manage water use and flow; and advancements in irrigation and drainage management, just to name a few.

 Gaining best practice accreditation in the three core modules of Smartcane BMP, an industry-developed and owned continuous improvement program, Frank believes he has proven that he and others of his generation can demonstrate a thing or two about being good environmental stewards.

 Herbert River district grower Frank Russo is determined to prove the critics wrong and says farmers of his generation are embracing best management practices.

 Former CANEGROWERS Chairman Paul Schembri says there is no doubt that cane growers want a healthy and sustainable industry and a healthy and sustainable reef.

 “This is our environment as much as it is any Australian’s.
 We are committed to playing our part to ensuring its future.
 We have a good story to tell and we need to be proactive in ensuring that the community understands we are making headway towards environmental sustainability,” Paul said.